oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-10.md

 topology scripts, you can set the number partitions, or use what we have already defined.
 Once a record is placed in a partition, it will stay there over the life of the record.
 Partitions can move to different replication nodes, which can be seen when rebalancing the store.

-If you execute the following command while running `kv_admin load -file expand-add-capacity.kvs`, you will see the process of rebalance
+If you execute the following command while running `kv_admin load -file expand-add-capacity.kvs`, you will see the rebalancing taking place:

 ```bash
 kv_admin verify topology